FallandiTurninn/TicTacToe/docs/Admin.md

 [Gradle installation](https://gradle.org/install/)

 ###### GitHub
-1. If you don’t have a github account already then use the link below and join up, its free.
+1. If you don’t have a github account already then use the link below and join up.
 [GitHub](www.github.com)

 2. Open a shell like terminal or git bash and follow the instructions on how to connect to github remote repositories locally.